DaveY61/flask_mod_template_awseb/README_AWS_Elastic_Beanstalk.md

       - Click 'Create user'

    d.
 Retrieve the AWS access keys:
-      - Go to the "Users" page and click to open the user page
+      - Go to the "Users" page and click to open the "ElasticBeanstalkUser_forCLI" user page
       - At the top in the "Summary" section, click "Create access key"
       - For Use case, select "Command Line Interface (CLI)"
       - Check the confirmation checkbox (bottom of form)